abhishek-kumar-code/Redfish_Public/Specification.md

 * *Namespace* = The namespace used in the reference to the Redfish Schema in which the action is defined.
 For Redfish resources this shall be the version-independent namespace.
 * *ActionName* = The name of the action

-The client may issue a GET request to this URL using a content type of `application/xml` in order to retrieve the Redfish Schema document containing the [definition of the action](#resource-actions).
+The client may use this fragment to identify the [action definition](#resource-actions) within the [referenced](#referencing-other-schemas) Redfish Schema document associated with the specified namespace.

 The value of the property is a JSON object containing a property named "target" whose value is a relative or absolute URL used to invoke the action.